hotelcaliforniabm/arc/README.md

 You will say "But Doc, 75ft will never be long enough!" ...which is why we have mulitple Arcs across the perimeter to keep cable lengths short :)

 ## Connectors
-Based on previous expierence we decided to use pp45 Anderson Powerpole connectors which support up to 45amp loads and a bi-directional.
+Based on previous experience we decided to use pp45 Anderson Powerpole connectors which support up to 45amp loads and a bi-directional.

 ## Custom Appliances
-Having a 24v grid required to build some appliances from scratch:
+Having a 24v grid required us to build some appliances from scratch:

 ### PA Amp
 Among other we built a custom 2kw RMS amp that works off 24v and only needs 4 amps per hour!

-I am currentely working on a V2 and hope to post detailed plans during winter of 2019.
+We are currentely working on a V2 and hope to post detailed plans during winter of 2019.

 ![alt text](v1_amp_interior.jpg "Our custom 2kw RMS amp")